santimm44/new-front-end/README.md

 *Messaging System - Fills in the missing space and makes it easy for users to communicate

 *Friends List* - Add 3 Buttons (View Profile, Message, Delete Friend)

+*Styling* - Look into more Modern Websites... think about adding Darker Blue to Stay when Nav Buttons are clicked

+*Icons* Add one based on sport chosen